LGN520/farreach-public/docs/netreach-voting.md

 ## Simple test

-- See directory of "testcases"
+- See directory of "testcases" (with only 1 bucket in sketch)
 	+ Case 1: single read
 		* Read the value of a given key
 		* It should read the value from the server
 	+ Case 2: single write
 		* Write new value for a given key
-		* It should write the value into switch by recirculation
+		* It should write the value into switch by recirculation and sendback PUTRES (no PUTREQ_PS)
+	+ Case 3: read-after-write
+		* Write value of k1 and then read k1

 ## How to run